bem/bem-components/common.blocks/popup/popup.en.md

 ## Block's initialization

-Before `popup` can be displayed on the `visible` modifier toggling, it should be initialized with `setTarget` method. `setTarget` needs to determine the popup position on web page.
+Before `popup` can be displayed on `visible` modifier toggling, it should be initialized with `setTarget` method. `setTarget` needs to determine the popup position on web page.
 It can be performed:

 * according to parent block's position.
 In this case the parent DOM element or BEM block should be passed as an argument to `setTarget`;
 * by direct coordinates defining.
 The first argument passed to `setTarget` defines left indent from the edge of the page, second defines the top indent: `setTarget(x-coordinate, y-coordinate)`.